clk-project/clk/doc/use_cases/README.md

 Some commands might need to use secret, [here is how](dealing_with_secrets.md) we implement that.

-This example of an [ethereum local environment dev tool](ethereum_local_environment_dev_tool.md) shows how to plug clk commands as parameters in other commands.
+This example of an [ethereum local environment dev tool](ethereum_local_environment_dev_tool.md) shows how to plug clk commands as parameters in other commands. [ipfs name publish](ipfs_name_publish.md) shows how to use clk bash commands to create the completion for other commands.